wp-plugins/codepeople-post-map/readme.txt

 *   Allows to load all points that belong to a specific category.
 *   Allows to load the points associated to all posts.
+*   Allows to display the points that belong to the posts with a specific tag.
 *   The location information and description may be used in posts search.
 *   Allows to associate multiple Google maps points to each post/page.
 *   Allows to draw routes through points in the same post.